-Given Time (2016) draws from a series of sources – Marcel Mauss' essay The Gift (1925), the tradition of flower arrangements for inaugurations in China, Karl Blossfelt's photography of plants from the early 20th century and woven hand fans collected from all over China.
-Given Time creates an intimate and sophisticated interwoven space in which the connections between guest, host, donor and artist are examined and superimposed onto a new set of works in multiple media.
+After The Gift (2016-ongoing) draws from a series of sources – Marcel Mauss' essay The Gift (1925), the tradition of flower arrangements for inaugurations in China, Karl Blossfelt's photography of plants from the early 20th century and woven hand fans collected from all over China.
+After the Gift creates an intimate and sophisticated interwoven space in which the connections between guest, host, donor and artist are examined and superimposed onto a new set of works in multiple media.

 Doppelgänger Video Archive consists of all my collected movies over the years, which were relevant to the research about the doppelgänger.

 The 60 min video The Swimmer (2004) is an adaptation of the movie with the same title (1968) by Frank Perry starring Burt Lancaster.
 Set in a new context of tourism Sascha Pohle takes over Lancaster's swimming performance by crossing a series of successive pools.
 A Thomas Cook travel brochure serves as a script and method of formulating a precise visual route.
 According to the order of the catalogue Pohle swims one lap, pool by pool, page by page.
 The video is shot on Tenerife and concludes with the 52nd pool, open- ended, pointing to an infinitive number of places, or nowhere.

 In the photo series Attachments (2015) various cloth hangers out of my private collection are combined with a selection of images from the classic book ‘Le Musée Imaginaire de la Sculpture Mondiale’ (1952) by André Malraux.